 Medium: Plain-weave bast fiber, ramie warp and hemp weft

 Dimensions: 43 3/8 × 64 1/2 in.
 (110.2 × 163.8 cm)

 Credit Line: Purchase, Friends of Asian Art Gifts, 2002

 The mizugoromo (literally, "water garment") is a type of three-quarter-length overgarment made specifically for the Noh stage, where it is worn for many types of roles: male and female, old and young, priest and layman.
-This mizugoromo, strikingly modern in appearance, is made of an intentionally distressed plain-weave cloth, termed yore in Japanese, which has a very open weave with displaced wefts that are not perpendicular to the warps.
-Mizugoromo jackets made of yore are frequently worn for the roles of the elderly, the poor, and the distressed.
+This mizugoromo, strikingly modern in appearance, is made of an intentionally distressed plain-weave cloth, termed yore in Japanese.
+Yore, a very open textile with displaced wefts that are not perpendicular to the warps, gives a ragged or threadbare impression to the garment.
+For this reason, the yore mizugoromo is frequently worn for roles of suffering ghosts or the destitute.